-If the funds to pay a municipal lease are not available in any subsequent budget year, for any legal reason, the government entity has the legal prerogative to return the equipment to our bank and terminate the lease.
+If the funds are not available in any subsequent budget year, for any legal reason, the government entity has the legal prerogative to return the equipment and terminate the municipal lease.

-For most jurisdictions, this is the difference between a incurring debt and incurring an expense.
+For most jurisdictions, this is the difference between taking on debt and incurring an expense.

 IMPORTANT NOTE: *This is a very abbreviated explanation of a complicated question.
-You should seek the the guidance of your own accounting, tax and legal counsel on such matters.
+You should seek the guidance of your own accounting, tax, and legal counsel on such matters.

-Do You Have Municipal Leasing vs. Debt Questions?
+Do You Have Municipal Leasing Expense vs. Debt Questions?

 (Using your phone?
 Click to call!
 Press ext.
-15 for Municipal — Lease vs. Debt )
+22 )